 Boy Scouts of America Overnight

 Space Center Houston engages Scouts in an interactive and hands-on learning environment.
-Scouts will have an enriched experience in our Camp-In that teaches young boys about the science, technology, engineering and mathematics involved with space exploration.
+Participants will have an enriched experience in our overnights that teaches Scouts about the science, technology, engineering and mathematics involved with space exploration.

-Each camp-in is tailored to the individual ages of the Scouts.
+Each overnight is tailored to the individual ages of the Scouts.
 The activities are badge-inspired, STEM-based and all about space!
-Come experience Space Center Houston’s Boy Scouts of America Camp-In activities.
+Come experience Space Center Houston’s Boy Scouts of America Overnight activities.
 Immerse yourself in a setting where your imagination can take flight as you design, build, create, program and launch into a new world of opportunity and exploration.

 Demonstrate Scout leadership skills as you work with your peers to solve the real-world problems NASA often encounters.
 How can you make an astronaut’s job easier?
 How do you program a robot?
 How do you plan an astronaut rescue mission on Mars?
-Get ready to launch into an incredible experience in our Boy Scouts of America Camp-Ins.
+Get ready to launch into an incredible experience in our Boy Scouts of America Overnights.